memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/README.md

 1. `app.py` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/app.py): The flask app
 2. `faceMask_model.py` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/faceMask_model.py): This file is the model used to build this project
 3. `masks_detector.py` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/masks_detector.py): This file is capable of detecting face mask in a live real-time video.
-4. `mask_detector_image.py` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/mask_detector_image.py) :This python file detected face mask from an image uploaded from the system
+4. `mask_detector_image.py` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/mask_detector_image.py) :This python file detects face mask from an image uploaded from the system
-5. `mask_detector_video.py` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/mask_detector_video.py):This python file detected face mask from an video uploaded from the system
+5. `mask_detector_video.py` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/mask_detector_video.py):This python file detects face mask from an video uploaded from the system
 6. `haarcascade_frontalface_default.xml` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/haarcascade_frontalface_default.xml) :The haar cascade classifier used for face detection.
 7. `model_detector.h5` :this file is a serialized pickle file which accpets an image or a video and output a tuple of probabilities determining if the face detected in the inputted file has a face mask wore properly or not.
 8. `multi-face mask5B.ipynb` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/faceMask_model.ipynb) :this file is the model used to build this project check it.